Cyrtorchis: Habitat

 It grows in dense forests and rainforests, as well as in plantations.
 It is found growing on tree trunks and branches, which receive high levels of sunlight.
-In addition to epiphytic growth, it can also grow lithophytically attached to rocks.
+In addition to epiphytic growth, it can also grow as a lithophyte attached to rocks.

 Pollination

 Several hawk moth species of the genus Hippotion have been identified as likely pollinators of Cyrtorchis okuensis.

 The white flowers shift to an orange pollination after pollination or senescence.
 Such post-pollination behaviour is not uncommon, and it may be explained by a reduced attractivity of flowers to pollinators, if the flowers are no longer viable.

 Conservation

 Two species, namely Cyrtorchis letouzeyi Szlach. & Olszewski and Cyrtorchis henriquesiana (Ridl.)
 Schltr., have been categorized as species of least concern (LC) under the IUCN Red List criteria.
 Cyrtorchis arcuata subsp. arcuata has been categorized as a Least Concern species by the Red List of South African Plants.
-Another species, Cyrtorchis glaucifolia Summerh., has been cagegorized as an endangered (EN) species under the IUCN Red List criteria, and Cyrtorchis okuensis Droissart, Azandi & M.Simo is categorized as Near Threatened (NT).
+Another species, Cyrtorchis glaucifolia Summerh., has been categorized as an endangered (EN) species under the IUCN Red List criteria, and Cyrtorchis okuensis Droissart, Azandi & M.Simo is categorized as Near Threatened (NT).